|Weight:||Spot Price:||Buy Price:|

-GoldCore offers Silver Maples and all leading silver bullion coins and delivers throughout the UK in England, Scotland, Wales and Northern Ireland.
+GoldCore offers Canadian Maple Leaf Silver Coins and all leading silver precious metals and delivers throughout the UK in England, Scotland, Wales, and Northern Ireland.

 We deliver silver bullion coins through fully insured international shipping services and national postal services such as FedEx, UPS, and Royal Mail.

 Insured delivery is very discreet in unmarked packages.
 Bullion coins and bars are carefully, tightly, and securely packed to muffle sound and prevent damage.

-Insured delivery to the UK for silver bullion coins is generally 4 to 10 working days.
+Insured delivery to the UK for silver coins is generally 4 to 10 working days.
 For certain products and during periods of high demand delivery can be a maximum of 15 working days.
 Insured delivery costs are competitive.

 Note: Minimum order for delivery of Silver Maple Coins is 25 troy ounces or one tube.

 Storing & Vaulting Silver Canadian Maple Leaf Coins Internationally

-For larger amounts or those seeking added liquidity, UK investors can buy Canadian Maple Silver Bullion Coin “monster boxes” and own them in allocated and segregated storage in GoldCore Secure Storage.
+For larger amounts or those seeking added liquidity, UK investors can buy Silver Maple Leaf Monster Box and own them in allocated and segregated storage in GoldCore Secure Storage.

-GoldCore provides our British clients fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong and Singapore.
+GoldCore provides our British clients with fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong, and Singapore.